Layer up, double down

 Face oil is a game-changer for all skin types (yes, even oily complexions) to balance and nourish.
-Our Multi Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your winter routine.
+Our Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your autumn routine.
 “We use this throughout all of our treatments at endota spa to massage with,” Helen reveals.
 “We do so because it leaves such a gorgeous glow to the skin.”
 At home, she recommends massaging a few drops into the skin every night after cleansing and toning.
 “When you massage the skin, you cause the rise of blood to the surface [layers] and that feeds the cells and gives that nice glow,” she explains.
-Level up with this mini facial tip: “In the winter, apply [the oil] and massage for five to 10 minutes to your face, décolletage and neck, then apply your mask.
+Level up with this mini facial tip: “Apply [the oil] and massage for five to 10 minutes to your face, décolletage and neck, then apply your mask.
 Wash it all off and apply your serums and night cream and you’ll look like you’ve just been to the spa.”

-Our Multi Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your winter routine.
+Our Vitamin Treatment Oil, rich in argan, rosehip and avocado oils, is an ideal addition to your winter routine.

 They’re the powerhouse of any skincare routine, delivering a hit of concentrated active ingredients to address specific complexion concerns.
 Add one underneath your regular moisturiser to amp up its efficacy, or even layer two serums to treat your face to extra benefits.
-Need a winter recommendation?
 “One of our clinical serums,” advises Helen.
 “The New Age Peptide 8 Hyaluronic Serum is amazing because it contains Snap 8, which is the muscle relaxant - this anti-wrinkle agent [mimics] Botox,” she says.
 “It has Brightenyl which has four times the potency of Vitamin C and really helps to lift and brighten the skin and stop the darker pigment shining through.”
 For day, she recommends layering this serum beneath our New Age Peptide Firming Moisturiser, which will deliver a double dose of Snap 8 plus extra skin plumpers that work to stimulate collagen and elastin.
 As night, Helen suggests topping up with our New Age Cellular Repair Face Cream for a shot of peptides and vitamins plus extra hydration while you sleep.

 On the subject of sleep, it’s when your skin does most of its damage control.
-Help things along with a tailored night cream build to repair while you rest.
+Help things along with a tailored night cream built to repair while you rest.
 If you notice that the colder weather leaves you with a drier-than-normal complexion, it might be time to upgrade your moisturiser to a richer blend for evening.
 Helen recommends the Organics Deep Hydration Night Cream.
 “It has Davidson plum and rosehip oil for nourishing and conditioning the skin and it’s rich and delicious, but it also has an amazing natural ingredient called Riboxyl - a natural, organic muscle relaxant [to treat] fine lines and wrinkles,” she explains.
 “This new nourishing cream should be applied at night all over the face and neck, avoiding the eye area.”
-Paired with the New Age Triple Defence Eye Cream, built to aid elasticity and reduce puffiness and dark circles, your overnight winter beauty routine just got a whole lot more powerful.
+Paired with the New Age Triple Defence Eye Cream, built to aid elasticity and reduce puffiness and dark circles, your overnight autumn beauty routine just got a whole lot more powerful.

 Caring for your skin while wearing a protective face mask